-During the operation of all-purpose utility vehicles (APUV's), every operator shall possess a valid state driver's license and have completed, as a minimum, an on-site APUV training course prior to operation of the vehicle.
+During the operation of APUV's, every operator shall possess a valid state driver's license and have completed, as a minimum, an on-site APUV training course prior to operation of the vehicle.
 The operation of APUV's shall be conducted according to the procedures listed below.

-1. The manufacturer's recommended payload shall not be exceeded at any time.
+- 1. The manufacturer's recommended payload shall not be exceeded at any time. - 2.
+Gloves and an approved motorcycle helmet with full-face shield or goggles, or a hard hat and safety glasses shall be worn while operating an APUV.

-- 2. Gloves and an approved motorcycle helmet with full-face shield or goggles, or a hard hat and safety glasses shall be worn at all times while operating an APUV. - 3.
-APUV'S are to be used on off-road and on gravel roads only.
+- 3. APUV'S are to be used on off-road and on gravel roads only.
 (No paved road use.) - 4.
 APUV'S shall be driven during daylight hours only. - 5.
 Only four wheeled or greater APUV'S shall be used. - 6.
 Passengers are prohibited on APUV'S, unless they are designed to carry them. - 7.
 All APUV'S shall be equipped with warning signal devices (i.e., horn and backup alarm).

-Except for the personal protective equipment (PPE) requirements identified previously, no special PPE requirements apply to this SOP.
+Except for the personal protective equipment (PPE) requirements identified previously, no special PPE requirements apply to this ESHP.

-The following items related to power and hand tool operations will be audited to ensure compliance with this SOP:
+The following items related to power and hand tool operations will be audited to determine compliance with this ESHP: